Motor Setup

 Motor discover mode

 parameter to 1.
-This will discover the motors Resistance (Rs) and Inductance (Ls).
+This will discover the motor's Resistance (Rs) and Inductance (Ls).
 Copy the values discovered fromautotune Rs

 andautotune Ls